Family Medical Leave

 Eligibility

 In accordance with the Family Medical Leave Act (FMLA) of 1993, employees are provided unpaid family and medical leave (FML).
 To be eligible, one must have worked at the college for at least 12 months and a minimum of 1,250 hours during the year preceding the beginning of the leave.
-FMLA leaves of absence will be granted for the following reasons:
+FML will be granted for the following reasons:

-- For employee’s own qualifying serious health condition that makes the employee unable to perform their own job (this could include gender transition-related care that meets the serious health condition definition),
+• For employee’s own qualifying serious health condition that makes the employee unable to perform their own job,

-- For qualifying exigencies related to the foreign deployment of a military member who is the employee’s spouse, child, or parent,
+• For qualifying exigencies (see FMLA fact sheets linked at bottom for more information) related to the foreign deployment of a military member who is the employee’s spouse, child, or parent,

-Colorado College provides up to 12 weeks of unpaid leave to eligible employees to care for their partners in a civil union or domestic partnership who have serious health conditions, in accordance with requirements of the Colorado Family Care Act (FCA).
-Generally, leave under the Colorado Family Care Act is administered consistent with FMLA regulation and will follow these same procedures.
+• Colorado College provides up to 12 weeks of unpaid leave to eligible employees to care for their partners in a civil union or domestic partnership who have serious health conditions, in accordance with requirements of the Colorado Family Care Act (FCA).
+Generally, leave under the FCA is administered consistent with FML regulation and will follow these same procedures.

 Any request for FML based on a serious health condition (requiring an absence of three or more consecutive days, treatment of two or more times, or a regimen of continuing treatment), whether it involves the employee or a family member, must be supported by the appropriate medical certification.
 Recertification by a health practitioner will be required if there is a change in the initial request for leave.
 In all cases of leave for serious health conditions of the employee, the college may request other medical opinions at the college's expense.

-Requests for military and family leave will require the employee to submit specific documentations and certifications identified by the FMLA regulations.
+Requests for military and family leave will require the employee to submit specific documentation/certification that is dependent on the reason for the leave.
 Documentation confirming family relationship, adoption, or foster care may be required.
+The Hartford will provide information on the documentation required at the time FML is requested.

 Length of Leave